klukaszek/SDL/src/gpu/webgpu/SDL_WebGPU_Checklist.md

 - [x] SetStencilReference

 ## Composition
-- [ ] Blit (IN PROGRESS: Blit2DArray has a sampler issue where the RHS is not downsampled)
+- [ ] Blit (Bug: Example "Blit2DArray" has a sampler issue where the RHS is not downsampled)